What is replacing Home Care Packages?

 The transition process will follow government policy and consider each individual’s unique circumstances.

-Home Care Packages will be gradually phased out as the Australian Government introduces the Support at Home program.
-The transition is designed to ensure continuity of care for older Australians while creating a more flexible and personalised in-home aged care system.
+Home Care Packages are being gradually phased out as the Australian Government introduces the Support at Home program.
+The transition is designed to ensure continuity of care while creating a more flexible and personalised in-home aged care system.

 The timing of the transition will vary depending on government implementation schedules and individual circumstances.
 Recipients and their families will be provided with up-to-date information throughout the process to stay informed, plan ahead, and make the move to Support at Home as smooth and seamless as possible.